Th0w0/Sorting-Visualization-Project/README.md

 - **Select Algorithm**: Choose from the dropdown menu to select a sorting algorithm.
 - **Spawn Capacity**: Type the number elements of array.
 - **Adjust Speed**: Use the slider to control the speed of the visualization.
-- **Start/Stop**: Click the 'Start' button to begin the visualization and 'Stop' to pause it.
+- **Pause/Continue**: Click the 'pause' button to stop the visualization and 'Continue' to continue it.

 ## Contributors
 - **Team Members**: